Installation art

-An installation art of Mad crab created with waste plastics and similar non-biodegradable wastes at Fort Kochi, India.
+An installation art of a crab created with waste plastics and similar non-biodegradable wastes at Fort Kochi, India.

-Installation art is an artistic genre of three-dimensional works that are often site-specific and designed to transform the perception of a space.
+Installation art, also called "installations" and sometimes "environments", is an artistic genre of three-dimensional works that are often site-specific and designed to transform the perception of a space.
 Generally, the term is applied to interior spaces, whereas exterior interventions are often called public art, land art or art intervention; however, the boundaries between these terms overlap.

 History

 Visitors interact with a couple in bed, inside one of the many environments of La Menesunda (1965), one of the earliest large-scale installations in art history.